 The Guanches Believed Teide Peak Housed the Devil in the Canary Islands.

-The Guanches, the indigenous people of the Canary Islands, believed that the peak of Teide, the highest point in Spain, housed the devil and considered it sacred.
-The Guanches were the original inhabitants of the Canary Islands, who arrived on the archipelago some time in the first millennium BC.
-They spoke the Guanche language, which went extinct in the 17th century and is believed to have been related to Berber languages.
-The Guanches were isolated from the continental civilizations and free to develop their own way of life, which saw the rise of a unique culture.
+The Guanches, the indigenous people of the Canary Islands, believed that the devil lived in the peak of Teide, the highest point in Spain, and held it sacred.
+They originally inhabited the Canary Islands and arrived there some time in the first millennium BC.
+They spoke the Guanche language, which died out in the 17th century, and many believe it had a relation to Berber languages.
+Continental civilizations didn’t influence the Guanches, allowing them to cultivate their unique culture.

-Mount Teide, located on the island of Tenerife, is the fourth-tallest volcano in the world and the highest point in Spain.
-The Guanches believed that the peak of Teide was the gateway to hell and that the devil lived inside the mountain.
-They also believed that the mountain was the home of their god Guayota, who was imprisoned inside the mountain by the supreme god Achaman.
-The Guanches’ mythology and religion were closely tied to nature, and they worshipped the sun, the moon, and the rain.
+Mount Teide, on the island of Tenerife, stands as the fourth-tallest volcano in the world and the tallest point in Spain.
+The Guanches believed that the Teide’s peak served as the gateway to hell with the devil residing within.
+They also thought their god Guayota lived inside the mountain, imprisoned by the supreme god Achaman.
+The Guanches rooted their mythology and religion in nature, worshiping the sun, the moon, and the rain.